tenzir/tenzir/web/blog/public-roadmap-and-open-rfcs/index.md

 ## Open RFCs

-The roadmap providing a lens into the short-term future.
+The roadmap provides a lens into the short-term future.
 We don't want it to be just read-only.
 Fundamentally, we want to build something that our users love.
 We also want to tap into the full potential of our enthusiasts by making it possible to engage in technical depth with upcoming changes.
 Therefore, we are